MrLately/MrLately-uavpal-disco4g-generic-modem/README.txt

 UAVPAL Disco modem compatibility changes summary

+Added diff_ and NEW_ to the files so its easy to follow and look at the code side by side.
+If anyone is using these files take those off.

 1) diff_uavpal_disco.sh
 - Main modem startup flow rewrite: adds profile-based handling (auto/huawei_hilink/huawei_stick/generic_ethernet/generic_ppp), better auto-detection, Ethernet->PPP fallback, and connection profile tracking.